microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 If you need to have the ability to edit your field in the inspector, it's best practice to follow the rules for Encapsulation and serialize your backing field.

+> [!NOTE]
->The only exception to this is for data structures that require the fields to be serialized by the `JsonUtility`, where a data class is required to have all public fields for the serialization to work.
+> The only exception to this is for data structures that require the fields to be serialized by the `JsonUtility`, where a data class is required to have all public fields for the serialization to work.

 ### Don't: